-In a recent webinar, Boardable hosted Sabrina Slusser, CEO of the Humane Society of Central Oregon.
-During the webinar, we asked for her thoughts on how the pandemic affected operations for animal rights organizations, how Boardable has helped streamline board management in a time of change, and how they integrate Boardable into board member onboarding.
+Sabrina Slusser, CEO of the Humane Society of Central Oregon talked with Boardable about how the pandemic affected operations for animal rights organizations, how Boardable helped streamline board management in a time of change, and how Boardable is integrated into board member onboarding.